 A lack of moisture in the air can dry out your nasal passages, leading to irritation of the skin, eyes, nose and mouth and may even exacerbate respiratory illnesses.
 Installing a whole-home humidifier for your heating and cooling system can help clear your sinuses, moisturize your nasal passages, and improve your breathing.
 Adding moisture to your air is beneficial to your health.
 Whole-home humidifiers help lessen your risk of illness as viruses and bacteria do not thrive in moist air.

-Since humidifiers add moisture to the nasal passages and respiratory systems, they could also help minimize snoring and, in some cases, do away with it altogether resulting in a full night of uninterrupted sleep.
+Since humidifiers add moisture to the nasal passages and respiratory systems, they could also help minimize snoring and, in some cases, do away with it altogether leading to a full night of uninterrupted sleep.

 And, do you apply more moisturizing products in the winter?
 That is likely due to the air drying out your skin and lips, leading to itchy, dull spots and cracks.
-Adding moisture with the help of a humidifier will help keep your skin and lips smooth by preventing the dry, flakiness often associated with the cold winter months.
+Adding moisture from a humidifier will help keep your skin and lips smooth by preventing the dry, flakiness often associated with the cold winter months.

 Save on Energy Bills